 Calcium D-Glucarate can be beneficial in helping to remove used hormones and toxins before they become re-absorbed back into the bloodstream where they can be deposited into fatty tissues and areas such as breast tissue and the uterus.
 It aids the body in the elimination of many harmful substances and helps to lower abnormally high levels of steroid hormones including estrogen, testosterone, and progesterone.†

 There are many factors involved with fibroid tumors.
 These supplements may help to manage fibroids and their accompanying symptoms.
-It also is important to have proper nutrition from a balanced diet, to add a good multi-vitamin, and to detoxify regularly.

 An exciting study from the National Institutes of Health (NIH) reports that Vitamin D may be a key player in helping to manage fibroid tumors.
 NIH says, "In previous research, the study authors found that Vitamin D inhibited the growth of human fibroid cells in laboratory cultures."
 This is exciting for women because as the researchers point out, this could provide "a promising new lead in the search for non-surgical treatment of fibroids that doesn't [negatively] affect fertility."

 Zinc is important for peak gynecological function.
 More than 70% of women do not obtain the minimum daily requirement of zinc from their diets.
-Zinc assists the body in absorbing enzymes and helps them work as efficiently as possible in the body.
-Additionally, zinc helps prevent hormonal imbalance and fibrosis conditions because it plays an important role in hormone production and balance.† Zinc helps to increase progesterone levels and lower estrogen.
+It assists the body in absorbing enzymes and helps them work as efficiently as possible in the body.
+Additionally, it helps prevent hormonal imbalance and fibrosis conditions because it plays an important role in hormone production and balance.† Zinc helps to increase progesterone levels and lower estrogen.